Growing Green Beans In Containers:

-- Green beans are easily grown on balconies, windows, terrace where it can get sufficient sunlight.
+- Green beans are easily grown on balconies, windows, terraces where they can get sufficient sunlight.

-- Green beans are also grown in indoors, but they plants should expose to sunlight for at least 6 to 7 hours daily.
+- Green beans are also grown indoors, but the plants should expose to sunlight for at least 6 to 7 hours daily.

-- Bush beans plants take more place to grow.
+- Bush bean plants take more place to grow.

 - Pole beans grow upward so they need stake support to grow up.